-Like with every motorized gimbal you will need to develop some technique and learn how to maximise the stabilization and reduce the shake coming from your movements.
-The gimbal itself has 3 different modes which you can choose from that control how the camera react to shake – it is easy to control and should not be a big problem to learn how to master.
+Like with every motorized gimbal you will need to develop some technique and learn how to maximize the stabilization and reduce the shake coming from your movements.
+The gimbal itself has 3 different modes which you can choose from that control how the camera reacts to shake – it is easy to control and should not be a big problem to learn how to master.

-The gimbal itself is really small and very easy to carry it.
-Out of the 3 cameras Judd preferred the ThiEYE i60 since it had a screen in the back (the more expensive Xiaomi 4K model which isn’t in this video also has a screen – with touch capabilities as well as the GoPro Hero4 Silver).
+The gimbal itself is really small and very easy to carry.
+Out of the 3 cameras, Judd preferred the ThiEYE i60 since it had a screen in the back (the more expensive Xiaomi 4K model which isn’t in this video also has a screen – with touch capabilities as well as the GoPro Hero4 Silver).

 The GVB Gimbal is quite inexpensive – you can get it for under $170 (on B&H).